Machine-to-machine authentication

 Tenant tokens

 Tenant tokens are tied to the tenant and don't have any notion of user on them.
-The roles/permissions on the API tokens match the scopes that were given to the token when it was created.
+The roles/permissions on the API tokens match the scopes given to the token when it was created.

 Creating tenant tokens